Veteran NPR and PBS Journalist & Author, Latino Americans

-Journalist and author Ray Suarez is the co-host of WorldAffairs, produced by the World Affairs Council and distributed to public radio in the United States by KQED-FM.
-He also covers Washington for the English-language all-news network Euronews.
-Since launching Brooklyn Boy Productions in 2019, he has created content for public radio and television, The Washington Post, The Independent (London), The Philadelphia Inquirer, Pew Research, Knowable, “America in One Room,” Hispanics in Philanthropy, Slate, The Nation, Hearst TV, AlterNet, CityPaper, The Annie E. Casey Foundation, the American Communities Project, and the Economic Hardship Reporting Project, among others.
-Currently under contract to Little, Brown, his next book, on modern immigration to the US, is scheduled for publication in 2023.
-Read More >
+In addition, Ray launched Brooklyn Boy Productions in 2019, where he creates content for public radio and television, The Washington Post, The Independent (London), The Philadelphia Inquirer, Pew Research, Wisconsin Public Radio, Knowable, “America in One Room,” Hispanics in Philanthropy, Slate, palabra, The Nation, Hearst TV, AlterNet, CityPaper, The American Communities Project, The Intercept, The Economic Hardship Reporting Project, and National Catholic Reporter, among others.

-During his decades as a broadcaster, Suarez also did extensive work as a writer.
+During his decades as a broadcaster, Ray also did extensive work as a writer.
 He wrote the 2013 companion volume to the PBS documentary series, Latino Americans.
-In 2005 he published an examination of the tightening relationship between religion and electoral politics, The Holy Vote: The Politics of Faith in America.
-His first book looked at the decades of disinvestment and white flight in urban America, The Old Neighborhood: What We Lost in the Great Suburban Migration (Free Press, 1999).
-In September, 2019, the New Press published Truth Has a Power of Its Own, a book featuring conversations about American history between Suarez and historian Howard Zinn.
-He is currently working on his next book for Little, Brown, tentatively titled We Are Home, telling the stories of modern immigrants to the United States and the demographic, and cultural change they are bringing to the country.
+In 2005, he published an examination of the tightening relationship between religion and electoral politics, The Holy Vote: The Politics of Faith in America.
+His first book looked at the decades of disinvestment and white flight in urban America, The Old Neighborhood: What We Lost in the Great Suburban Migration.
+In 2019, the New Press published Truth Has a Power of Its Own, a book featuring conversations about American history between Suarez and historian Howard Zinn.

 As a Media Fellow, he has been a frequent presenter, speaker, and moderator at the World Economic Forum in Davos, Switzerland.
-He has also been a featured speaker at the Aspen Ideas Festival.
+He has also been a featured speaker at the Aspen Ideas Festival and many other events.
+An active layman in the Episcopal Church, Suarez is a sought-after writer and speaker on religious topics.
+He currently serves as a member of The Chapter, the lay board of trustees of Washington National Cathedral.

 How Latino Americans Shaped the U.S., Fought for Acceptance